Social Perception of Faces in a Vision-Language Model: Additional results

-As we are interested in variables that provoke differences in social perceptions, we focus on facial expressions in the main paper.
-In the following, we interpret lighting and pose in more detail.
+Since facial expressions are discussed in the main paper, we focus here on lighting and pose.
 The middle panel of \autoref{fig:confounds-a} illustrates the effect of lighting variations on social perception, revealing a consistent pattern across all dimensions.
 These variations, represented on the x-axis, correspond to different angles of light incidence, visualized in \autoref{fig:apx_light}.
-It is important to note that these variations should not be understood linearly, despite their representation on a linear scale for comparison purposes across the three non-protected characteristics.
-Thus, the slope of the curves in this plot is not a focal point of our analysis.
+Although displayed on a linear scale for comparability, lighting variations are not inherently linear, so curve slopes are not central to our analysis.
 For all social dimensions, the highest scores are observed when the face is evenly lit (lighting = -1).
 Other configurations with high scores include lighting from above (lighting = 2 and 3).
 These findings are consistent with human subject studies \cite{sun1996early, sun1998sun}.
 In contrast, the lowest scores are observed when the face is lit from below (lighting = 5 and 6), which tends to be perceived as unnatural by humans.